 It’s a convenient way to zoom in on exactly the type of client you want to serve as a creative business owner.
-In this article, I’m going to show you the steps to creating one for your own range of clients, so that you can better understand and provide value services to them.
+In this article, I’m going to show you the steps to creating client profiles for your own range of clients so that you can better understand and provide valuable services to them.

 Used properly, the ICP can be so effective that your clients will think you can read minds.

 Best Invoicing & Accounting Tools For Freelancers

 Compilation of free invoicing tools and services to handle your billing systems and invoices.
 Some of them are...
 Read more

 Though it goes by various names in the business and marketing sphere – some business owners even have their own proprietary versions, complete with personalized data and questionnaires – the basic premise of the Ideal Client Profile is the same all around.

 Using detailed information on the general habits and needs of your target market, you can create a single, ideal ‘person’ that you can use as a model for your marketing efforts.